Forensic psychology can be challenging but if you are resilient and willing to help and understand offenders, it could be the career for you

 Look for job vacancies at:

-Once you're qualified as a forensic psychologist, you must carry out continuing professional development (CPD) in order to stay registered with the Health & Care Professions Council (HCPC).
+Once you've qualified as a forensic psychologist, you must carry out continuing professional development (CPD) in order to stay registered with the HCPC.
 CPD helps to keep your skills and knowledge up to date and relevant activities can include:

 You must keep a record of all CPD activities and be able to provide a written profile, which explains how you've met the standards for CPD if requested.
 Find out more at HCPC Continuing Professional Development.